actions/runner/docs/adrs/0000-base64-masking-trailing-characters.md

 We are going to modify all existing base64 encoders to trim information before registering as a secret.
 We will trim:
 - `=` from the end of all base64 strings.
 This is a padding character that contains no information.
-  - Based on the number of padding characters `=`'s at the end of a base64 string, a malicious user could predict the length of the original string modulo 3.
+  - Based on the number of `=`'s at the end of a base64 string, a malicious user could predict the length of the original secret modulo 3.
-  - For example: If a user saw `***==`, they would know the original UTF-8 secret could be 1,4,7,10... characters.
+    - If a user saw `***==`, they would know the secret could be 1,4,7,10... characters.
 - If a string contains `=` we will also trim the last non-padding character from the base64 secret.
-  - This character can change if a string is appended to the secret before the encoding, and by trimming it we ensure that we mask the secret in this case.
+  - This character can change if a string is appended to the secret before the encoding.

 ### Register a fourth encoder